msupply-foundation/conforma-web-app/documentation/internal/Styles-Guide.md

 - `sites/[components]/[overrides]`
 - `sites/globals/[overrides]`

-So anything defined in `sites/globals` will take priority and replace any lower defintions.
+So anything defined in `sites/globals` will take priority and replace any lower/earlier definitions.

-Note:
+**Note**:

 1. `[components]` are organised into `collections`, `elements`, `modules` and `views` subfolders.
 2. `[overrides]` refers to both the `.overrides` file and `.variables` file.
 They both "over-ride" their respective values, but `.variables` is for variables and `.overrides` is for CSS/Less definitions.